-Some activity restrictions depend on whether the catheter was inserted in your groin or in your arm:
+Activity restrictions depend on where the catheter was inserted:

-If the catheter was inserted in your groin:
+If the catheter was inserted in your GROIN:

-- Starting 24 hours after you are discharged, you may: - Return to light activity - Drive - Shower - Do not do anything that puts stress on your puncture site.
+- Starting 24 hours after you are discharged, you may: - Drive and return to light activity - Shower - For 48 hours after your procedure: - Do not do anything that puts stress on your puncture site.
 This includes housework, gardening, and many self-care tasks.
-Ask for help with any tasks that need to be done during this time. - You may go up and down stairs, but limit how much you do this. - For 7 days after your procedure: - Do NOT lift anything that weighs more than 10 pounds (4.54 kilograms).
+Ask for help with any tasks that need to be done during this time. - You may go up and down stairs, but limit this activity. - For 7 days after your procedure: - Do NOT lift anything that weighs more than 10 pounds (4.54 kilograms).
 This includes pets, groceries, children, trash, and laundry.
 (A gallon of milk weighs almost 9 pounds.) - Do NOT hold your breath, strain, or bear down while sitting on the toilet. - Do NOT allow the puncture site to be covered by water.
 This means do not take a bath, sit in a hot tub, or go swimming.
 You may take a shower starting 24 hours after your procedure.

-If the catheter was inserted in your arm:
+If the catheter was inserted in your ARM:

-- For 48 hours after your procedure: - AVOID lifting, pushing, or pulling with the affected arm - AVOID bending, turning, or twisting your wrist on the affected arm - Do NOT have your blood pressure taken on the affected arm - For 5 days after your procedure: - AVOID vigorous exercise that uses the affected arm. - Do NOT lift more than 5 pounds with the affected arm.
-(A gallon of milk weighs almost 9 pounds.) - You may shower the day after your procedure, but do not take a bath, sit in a hot tub, or go swimming for 5 days.
-It is normal to have a small bruise or lump at the insertion site.
+- For 48 hours after your procedure: - AVOID lifting, pushing, or pulling with the affected arm - AVOID bending, turning, or twisting your wrist on the affected arm - Do ${\bf NOT}$ have your blood pressure taken on the affected arm - For 5 days after your procedure: - AVOID vigorous exercise that uses the affected arm. - Do NOT lift more than 5 pounds with the affected arm.
+(Agallon of milk weighs almost 9 pounds.) - You may shower the day after your procedure, but do not take abath, sit in a hot tub, or go swimming for 5 days. - It is normal to have a small bruise or lump at the insertion site.